 - Firefox Users: Open Settings, then go to the Advanced section, after that choose the Network tab, then click the button that says Clear Now.
 Within Clear Now select the option that says Cached Web Content.

 - Opera Users: Under the Settings menu, go to Privacy & Security.
 Under this segment, select Clear browsing Data, now select Cached Files and Images.
 Make sure you clean it from the beginning.

-These names mentioned above are the hidden cache files on your system, which needs cleaning process from time to time.
+These names mentioned above are the hidden cache files on your system, which need a cleaning process from time to time.
 Cleaning them frees up disk space on your system that was occupied due to unwanted caches.
 They are harmless and straightforward to clean.
-Follow up-to clear your Windows Hidden Caches.
+Follow up to clear your Windows Hidden Caches.